 MCCB – Moulded Case Circuit breakers.

-MCCBs are mostly used in power distribution and protection of industrial equipment such as motor starters, drives, pumps etc. MCCBs can have short-circuit current withstand capability up to 200kA (200,000A).
+MCCBs are mostly used in power distribution and protection of industrial equipment such as motor starters, drives, pumps, etc. MCCBs can have short-circuited current withstand capability up to 200kA (200,000A).
 It is available with a continuous current rating up to 2500A.

 MPCB – Motor Protection Circuit Breaker

-MPCBs are available only in three pole versions and has a maximum short-circuit current withstand capability of 100kA.
-MPCBs are a cost-effective and efficient solution to conventional motor starters, which use fuse-thermal overload relay combinations.
+MPCBs are available only in three-pole versions and has a maximum short-circuit current withstand capability of 100kA.
+MPCBs is a cost-effective and efficient solution to conventional motor starters, which use fuse-thermal overload relay combinations.

 RCCB/RCD – Residual Current Circuit Breaker/Residual current device